nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/6_task_execution.md

 For example, you can benchmark to check the number of threads sufficient to run on your limited memory and CPUs and tool the `Executor` accordingly.

-Following is a webserver using `Executor:
+Following is a webserver using `Executor`:
 ```java {linenos=table}
 class TaskExecutionWebServer {
     private static final int NTHREADS = 100;